 Green boxes are collected weekly.
 You should have two, one for: tins, cans, aerosols, plastic and foil and the other for: glass, paper, occasional recyclables, eg. bagged textiles, small electrical items – all need to be separated.

 Kitchen caddy also collected weekly.
 Line with newspaper and put food waste in then transfer to the large food bin outside and pull handle forward to deter animals.

 Blue bag is collected weekly and is for cardboard which needs to be cut or folded to 45cm2 or less.

 KNOW WHERE TO GET HELP.
 Ask your neighbours or ask us.
 If you need another bin see Order a box, bag or bin.
 Contact our Community Warden on email@example.com, who will be happy to advise you.

 Love where you live

-Love where you live.
-Check your tenancy agreement- are you responsible for maintaining your garden?
-If it is you, keep your garden tidy.
-If you don’t your landlord could charge you for gardening needed at the end of your tenancy.
+Check your tenancy agreement – are you responsible for maintaining your garden?
+If so, do have a go at looking after the garden or your landlord could charge you for gardening needed at the end of your tenancy.